 As you probably know from previous posts, we use a family-centered, literature-based curriculum from The Peaceful Press.
 It’s an engaging format that covers literature, science, history and geography across multiple ages.
 This year we studied North American history using The Playful Pioneers.
 The spine of the curriculum is the Little House series which we’d already read a few times over, but my younger daughter enjoyed really hearing them for the first time.

 We used the picture books this year but I didn’t do very may of the hands-on projects or recipes, though we’ve always enjoyed those things in years past!
-We really just squeaked by with Bible reading, picture books and some base read alouds!
+We really just squeaked by with Bible reading, picture books and read alouds!
 (I guess we took the “playful” part of the Playful Pioneers seriously!)

 Math